-Environmental Natural Areas have been identified in those Regional Parks that have significant natural resources.
-Environmental Natural Areas (ENA) are defined within Regional Parks as having significant, sensitive, and unique natural resources to Ramsey County that warrant extended preservation.
+Environmental Natural Areas have been identified by Ramsey County in those Regional Parks that have significant natural resources.
+Environmental Natural Areas (ENA) are defined within Regional Parks as having significant, sensitive, and unique natural resources that warrant extended preservation.
 The habitat and vegetation within these areas is managed to support and enhance these natural communities.
 These areas are designated for increased habitat protection, ecological restoration, passive recreation and environmental education.
-Any development expansion within these areas is limited to trails only, with nature interpretation facilities allowed within the planned development areas of Tamarack Nature Center only.
+Any development expansion within these areas is limited to trails only, with nature interpretation facilities, such as Tamarack Nature Center, allowed within the planned development areas of Bald Eagle - Otter Lake Regional Park only.
 Public access to these areas is restricted to designated trails and the use of these areas is limited to passive forms of recreation such as hiking, skiing and nature viewing.
 Bicycles and off-road cycling is allowed only on designated trails.
 Dogs and off-trail activities are not allowed.
+Designation of Environmental Natural Areas is a practice which is unique to Ramsey County and is not implemented throughout the metropolitan regional parks and trails system.